Rudy-Castan-DigiPen-Teaching/final-project-jaehyeonnam-digipen/GameDesign.md

 Depending on the level of difficulty, the number of obstacles changes and the background color changes.
 The color of the obstacle was white at the top and black at the bottom.
 It was set up to change the way you attack using various keys on the keyboard.
-The character's energy is limited, creating a sense of urgency.
+The googly eyes character's energy is limited, creating a sense of urgency.
 The red bar at the top means the time limit, which gives players more tension.